Myddleware/myddleware-docs/basic_usage.md

 ##### Handling documents in error

-When a document (data transfer) is in error, you can modify it, by resending it or cancelling it.
+When a document (which is the record of the data transfer in myddleware) is in error, you can modify it, by resending it or cancelling it.
 To be able to modify the document data, double-click on target data, change the data and click on the validation icon.

 ![Single documents view: double-click on target data transfer field to tweak it & then click on reload or cancel the transfer](images/basic_usage/document/document_tweak_data_transfer_error.png)